Blue Marble

 7. Switch to motion-sensor interior lighting

-Installing passive infra-red sensors on internal lighting means you don’t need to rely on people turning off lights in unused areas, and thereby reduce energy consumption and bills.
+Installing passive infra-red sensors on internal lighting means you don’t need to rely on people turning off lights in unused areas.
+You can thereby reduce energy consumption and bills.

 8. Maximise bright decor and passive illumination

 Painting internal walls white and floors grey will enhance the effect of existing lighting.
-Improving access to natural daylight also helps reduce reliance on artificial lighting.
+Further, improving access to natural daylight also helps reduce reliance on artificial lighting.

 9. Utilise remote energy-monitoring systems

-These systems are easy to install and provide valuable insights into your business’s power consumption, helping you save money by identifying wasted energy and improving efficiency.
+These systems are easy to install and provide valuable insights into your business’s power consumption.
+They help you save money by identifying wasted energy and improving efficiency.

 10. Install a renewable-energy solution